resonance-designs/longhairrecords/docs/Server_Maintenance.md

 ### Accessing The Terminal

 The simplest method of accessing the server terminal is from the Linode dashboard as discussed in the Linode Dashboard section above.
-However this interface can be a bit clunky.
-For a better experience, you can access it from your computer without having to login to the Linode dashboard.
+However, this interface can be a bit clunky.
+For a better experience, you can access it from your computer without having to log in to the Linode dashboard.

 1. Install Git for Windows: